 You are welcome to celebrate with a glass of champagne after your ceremony if you are getting married in an approved venue.
 No alcohol will be permitted, or consumed in, the room before or during the ceremony however.

 If your wedding is taking place in the Town Hall, there is no alcohol permitted at any time, in any of the rooms.
 You are welcome to have that celebratory glass of champagne outside on the front stairs instead, just as long as you aren’t impeding the access of other wedding parties.

-There is no storage space at the Town Hall, so having deliveries made to the Town Hall in advance of your wedding is not advised.
-If you wanted to bring champagne with you on the day, it may be fine to leave it near the front desk for you to collect again as you are leaving.
-This will need to be confirmed with them first, so please contact us in advance.
+There is no storage space at the Town Hall, so having deliveries made to the Town Hall in advance of your ceremony is not advised.

 We have flower arrangements in each ceremony room so there is no need to bring your own.
 You are welcome to bring your own personal flowers with you, but you won’t be able to take them into the room beforehand.
 You will also need to remember to take them with you at the end of the ceremony.

-It is up to you if you wish to provide decoration for the marriage room at your venue and this is something you should discuss with that venue in advance of the day.
-If your wedding is taking place here in the Town Hall, there is no need to decorate as we have flower arrangements in each ceremony room.
+It is up to you if you wish to provide decoration for the ceremony room at your venue and this is something you should discuss with that venue in advance of the day.
+If your ceremony is taking place here in the Town Hall, there is no need to decorate as we have flower arrangements in each ceremony room.